Chemical Dosing Pumps UK

 What Is A Dosing Pump?

-A dosing pump, sometimes called a metering pump or chemical injection pump, delivers a controlled volume of liquid per stroke or per unit of time.
-Unlike a transfer pump that moves bulk liquid from A to B, a dosing pump’s job is precision: it adds exactly the right amount of chemical at exactly the right rate, regardless of changes in system pressure or temperature.
+A dosing pump, also called a metering pump or chemical injection pump, delivers a controlled volume of liquid per stroke or per unit of time.
+Where a transfer pump simply moves bulk liquid from one place to another, a dosing pump’s whole purpose is accuracy: the right amount of chemical, at the right rate, regardless of what the rest of the system is doing.

-Dosing pumps are positive displacement by design.
-Each stroke displaces a fixed, known volume, so the dose can be adjusted by changing the stroke length, stroke speed, or both.
-This gives operators fine control over dosing rates from fractions of a millilitre per hour up to hundreds of litres per hour, depending on the pump model.
+They are positive displacement by design.
+Each stroke shifts a fixed, known volume, so the dose is set by adjusting stroke length, stroke speed or both.
+That gives control over rates from fractions of a millilitre an hour up to hundreds of litres an hour depending on the model.

-Electronic (solenoid) dosing pumps: an electromagnetic solenoid drives the diaphragm.
-Dose rate is controlled electronically, allowing remote adjustment, proportional dosing linked to a signal (4–20 mA, pulse input from a flow meter or analyser), and integration with SCADA or BMS systems.
-Electronic dosing pumps suit applications where dose rates need to respond dynamically to changing conditions, pH correction, residual disinfection, proportional chemical feed.
+Electronic solenoid dosing pumps drive the diaphragm with an electromagnetic solenoid and control the dose electronically.
+That allows remote adjustment, proportional dosing tied to a signal such as 4 to 20 mA or a flow-meter pulse, and integration with SCADA or BMS.
+They suit duties where the rate has to respond to changing conditions: pH correction, residual disinfection, proportional chemical feed.

-Motor-driven diaphragm dosing pumps: for higher flow rates and pressures than solenoid pumps can handle.
-A geared motor drives the diaphragm via a mechanical linkage, with electronic stroke-length adjustment.
-Used in industrial water treatment, chemical processing and high-pressure injection duties.
+Motor-driven diaphragm dosing pumps step up to higher flows and pressures than a solenoid can manage, using a geared motor through a mechanical linkage with electronic stroke control, for industrial water treatment, chemical processing and high-pressure injection.

-Most dosing pumps are used to inject chemicals, which is why the term chemical dosing pump is used interchangeably with dosing pump across the industry.
-The chemicals involved range from relatively benign (sodium hypochlorite for pool disinfection) to highly aggressive (concentrated acids, alkalis, polymers and oxidisers in industrial water treatment).
+Since the great majority of dosing pumps inject chemicals, the term chemical dosing pump is used interchangeably with dosing pump.
+The chemicals span the harmless to the savage, from sodium hypochlorite for pool disinfection to concentrated acids, alkalis, polymers and oxidisers in industrial treatment.

-Chemical compatibility is critical.
-The pump’s wetted parts, diaphragm, valve balls, valve seats, seals and pump head, must be chemically resistant to the dosed liquid.
-Common wetted-part materials include PP (polypropylene), PVDF, PVC, PTFE and stainless steel.
-ProMinent publishes detailed chemical resistance tables; we can advise on the right material combination for your application.
+That makes compatibility critical.
+Every wetted part, the diaphragm, valve balls, valve seats, seals and pump head, has to resist the dosed liquid.
+Common materials are polypropylene, PVDF, PVC, PTFE and stainless steel.
+ProMinent publishes detailed chemical resistance data, and we can advise on the right combination for your fluid.

 Applications

-• Water and wastewater treatment: the largest application for chemical dosing pumps.
-Chlorine, sodium hypochlorite, PAC, polymer, sodium hydroxide, sulphuric acid and dozens of other treatment chemicals are dosed at precise rates to maintain water quality and meet discharge consents.
+• Water and wastewater treatment: the biggest use, dosing chlorine, sodium hypochlorite, PAC, polymer, sodium hydroxide, sulphuric acid and many more to hold water quality and meet discharge consents.

-• Swimming pools, spas and aquatic centres: pH correction and disinfection chemicals are dosed automatically to maintain safe, balanced water.
-Dosing pumps linked to pH and ORP controllers adjust dose rates in real time.
+• Swimming pools, spas and aquatic centres: automatic pH correction and disinfection, with pumps linked to pH and ORP controllers adjusting in real time.

-• Cooling towers and boiler houses: scale inhibitors, corrosion inhibitors, biocides and oxygen scavengers are all dosed to protect plant and maintain efficiency.
+• Cooling towers and boiler houses: scale and corrosion inhibitors, biocides and oxygen scavengers dosed to protect plant.

 • Food and beverage: CIP chemical dosing, ingredient injection, preservative dosing and sanitiser delivery.